Arthur Bridgett

-George Arthur Bridgett (11 October 1882 – 26 July 1954) was an English footballer who played most of his career, playing at outside left, for Sunderland and also made eleven appearances for England.
-He scored 116 goals in 347 league and cup games in ten seasons at Roker Park, after joining from Stoke in 1902.
-He later managed both South Shields and North Shields, before making an unlikely return to the Football League with Port Vale in 1923 after nine years without competitive football (he had though guested for the club once during World War I).
+George Arthur Bridgett (11 October 1882 – 26 July 1954) was an English footballer who played most of his career playing at outside left, for Sunderland and also made eleven appearances for England.
+He scored 116 goals in 347 league and cup games in ten seasons at Roker Park after joining from Stoke in 1902.
+He later managed both South Shields and North Shields before making an unlikely return to the Football League with Port Vale in 1923 after nine years without competitive football (he had though guested for the club once during World War I).

 Early and personal life

 George Arthur Bridgett was born on 11 October 1882 in Forsbrook, Staffordshire.
-He was the third of five children to Edwin and Hannah (née Bailey); his father worked as a stone mason and his mother was a furniture dealer.
+He was the third of five children to Edwin and Hannah (née Bailey); his father worked as a stonemason and his mother was a furniture dealer.
 He married Gertrude May Forrester in Stoke-on-Trent in March 1918.
 After retiring from football, he worked in Ashley, Newcastle-under-Lyme as a fish salesman and a car/lorry contract driver.